pic pic

 Features and Keyboard Shortcuts

-We present a few keyboard shortcuts and handy features for VS Code.
+We present a few keyboard shortcuts and some handy features for VS Code.
 They also apply to its privacy-focused alternative VS Codium.
 Remarkably, these features are largely language-agnostic, holding regardless of the programming language you're working with.

 To run a script